aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 ### How did we start

 First of all, we have taken a look at previous researches on the topic.
-Many attempts to make different statistical or machine learning algorithms detect attacks have been made throughout the decades.
-One of the approaches is to solve a task of classification where classes are something like "normal requests, SQL injections, XSS, CSRF,.. etc".
+Many attempts to create different statistical or machine learning algorithms to detect attacks have been made throughout the decades.
+One of the most frequent approaches is to solve a task of classification where classes are something like "benign requests, SQL injections, XSS, CSRF,.. etc".
 While you may achieve some decent accuracy on a given dataset with a classifier, this approach doesn't solve very important
 problems:

 1. The presence of classes.
-What if your model during learning is resented with three classes, say "benign, SQLi, XSS" and in production it encounters, say, "CSRF" attack?
+What if your model during learning is presented with three classes, say "benign, SQLi, XSS" and in production it encounters "CSRF" attack?
 2. What do these classes really mean?
 Suppose you need to defend 10 customers each one of them, running very different web applications.
-For most of them you would have no idea what a single "SQL" attack against their application really looks like.
-This means you would have to somehow artificially construct your learning datasets which are a horrible decision because you will end up learning on data from a completely different distribution than your real data is.
+For most of them you would have no idea what a single "SQLi" attack against their application really looks like.
+This means you would have to somehow artificially construct your learning datasets which is a horrible decision because you will end up learning on data from a completely different distribution than your real data is.
-3. How interpretable are AI's decisions to you and your customer?
-Ok, your classifier came up with the "SQLi" label, now what?
-You and most importantly your customer (who is a) the first one to see the alert b) is not an expert on web attacks) have to make guess what part of the request our model has considered to be malicious.
+3. How interpretable are your classifier's decisions to you and your customer?
+Ok, it came up with the "SQLi" label, now what?
+You and most importantly your customer (who is a) the first one to see the alert b) is not an expert on web attacks) has to guess which part of the request our model has considered to be malicious.

-Keeping that in mind we decided to anyway give classification a try.
+Keeping that in mind we have decided to anyway give classification a try.

-Since HTTP protocol is text-based it was obvious that had to take a look at modern text classifiers.
+Since HTTP protocol is text-based it was obvious that we had to take a look at modern text classifiers.
 One of the well-known examples is sentiment analysis of IMDB movie review dataset.
-One of the classifiers uses RNNs to classify these reviews.
+Some solutions use RNNs to classify these reviews.
 We decided to use a similar RNN classification model with some slight differences.
 For instance, natural language classification RNNs use word embeddings however it is not clear what words are in a non-natural language like HTTP.
 That's why